 - loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-You can ask for a test to check if you have COVID-19 (coronavirus):
+Get a test to see if you have coronavirus

 When to apply for a test